 Historically speaking, Dwarka is a part of Prabhas Kshetra as described in Skanda Puran.
 It is a larger area that extends to Somnath in the east.
-So, you can find many small but ancient places around Dwarka that you can visit from the main town.
+So, you can find many small but ancient Pilgrimage Places around Dwarka that you can visit from the main town.

 Pilgrimage Places around Dwarka